funcool/rumext/doc/user-guide.md

-**A**: When we have 100% control of the props and we do not want any type of transformation to be done to them (usually when we are talking about large components, you probably do not reuse that they represent a page or a section of that page).
+**A**: When we have 100% control of the props and we do not want any type of transformation to be done to them (usually when we are talking about large components, you probably do not reuse that they represent a page or a section of that page, but not limited to).

 **B**: When we are creating a reusable component that is probably wrapping one or more native elements of the virtual dom and we simply